KieraAllen/war_or_peace/README.md

 #### [Turing School](https://turing.io/) [War or Peace project](https://backend.turing.io/module1/projects/war_or_peace/)

 ### Overview
 _Build a program to simulate a game of war.
-A user will be able to create two players, and watch them ‘play’ the game._
+A user will be able to create two players and watch them ‘play’ the game._

 ### Learning Goals
 * Follow an interaction pattern